anggrdwjy/frankenphp-wordpress/README.md

 Installing theme failed, add set time limit on `wp-config.php`
 ```
+/* Add any custom values between this line and the "stop editing" line. */

 set_time_limit(300);

+/* That's all, stop editing!
+Happy publishing. */
 ```

 Please open an issue on GitHub with as much information as possible if you found a bug.